And another thing: board solidarity

 Subscribe or support

-If you’d like the full version or more of these rants, you can join me as an advocate, ally or accomplice for rethinking arts governance from just $2.50/month.
+If you’d like the full versions, transcripts or archives of these rants, you can join me as an advocate, ally or accomplice for rethinking arts governance on Patreon from just $2.50/month.

 Unknown's avatar